Ifeoma28/data_mart/README.md

 Retail is the stronger-performing platform for the key demographic of retiree couples.

 ## KEY INSIGHTS
-- Transactions decreased by 1% overall within the 12-week baseline window with Platform-level-performance Shopify 0.06% retail -0.03%
+- Overall Platform Impact (12 Weeks)
-- Sales decreased by 1% overall within the 12-week baseline window with Platform-level-performance Shopify 0.05% retail -0.01%
+Sales decreased by 1%, with Shopify up +0.05% and Retail down -0.01%.

-- Europe Drove Growth
-  4% contribution from Europe,while Asia and South America drove growth for Shopify sales showing regional strength and engagement
+Transactions declined by 1%, though Shopify rose +0.06%, and Retail fell -0.03%.

+Average Transaction Value (ATV) improved by +5%.

-- New customers added +9% to transaction growth, signaling strong acquisition or onboarding efforts.
+- New customers contributed:

-- Retirees Are Highly Active
++3% to overall sales.

++9% to transaction growth – suggesting effective acquisition/onboarding.

-Retirees alone contributed +14%, revealing them as a growing and highly engaged segment.
+Retirees showed a +14% boost in transactions – a growing, highly engaged segment.

-- 15% of retail sales  contributed to the overall transaction change decline with +14%  coming from couples, showing their strong influence, especially among retirees.
+Couples made up 47.04% of total transactions and drove an 83% transaction growth in Retail.

-- Guest customers have the highest transaction count.
+Guest customers logged the highest transaction count.

-- New customer impact is 3% indicating a positive contribution to overall sales in the 12week period and also a 9% impact on transaction change
-- - Retail Couples Lead the Pack with an 83% increase in transaction
-- A lot of our customers demographic were unkwown especially among Shopify customers and they showed a 5.5% increase in transaction
+Shopify is losing Couples, contributing -2% to platform sales – potential disengagement or dissatisfaction.

+- Regional & Platform Trends
+Europe drove growth with a +4% contribution.

+Shopify sales saw regional strength in Asia and South America.

+South America is a standout driver for Shopify sales (noted in flow diagram).

+- Demographics
+A high number of unknown age bands and demographics exist, especially in Shopify.

+"Unknown" group showed a +5.5% transaction increase.

+Highlights the need for better segmentation and data completeness.

-- Couples has the highest number of transactions (47.04%) from the total transactions.
+- Shopify has the highest ATV at 81.27%, pointing to higher-spending customers.

-- Shopify Is Losing Couples,-2% contribution from couples on Shopify indicates platform disengagement or dissatisfaction in this group.
-- Shopify platform has a higher average transaction value (81.27%) indicating higher spending customers
-- Shopify Platform sales increases after sustainability changes as the AVT percentage change is higher compared to retail.
+Sustainability update appears to positively impact Shopify more than Retail.

 ## RECOMMENDATION
 - Better Segmentation